-- Pay attention to registration deadlines - Identify 4 schools to send scores to for free when you take the test - Jr. year SAT/ACT will help you study for Sr. year SAT/ACT - SAT/ACT test waivers and 4 application fee waivers available for students with free/reduced lunch.
+- Pay attention to registration deadlines - Identify 4 schools to send scores to for free when you take the test (consider impact on test optional schools) - Jr. year SAT/ACT will help you study for Sr. year SAT/ACT - SAT/ACT test waivers and 4 application fee waivers available for students with free/reduced lunch.
 (See your counselor)